 Establish Routines before Bed

 We are slaves of our routine and that is no different when it comes to sleeping.
-All these tips should be used in conjunction of one another and not singled out.
+All these tips should be used in conjunction with one another and not singled out.
 They should also be used every single night without exception.
 Routine and sleep go hand-in-hand, so setting up a tight schedule might help you drift off.

 Routine has been spoken about previously in another article.
 You need to set a time and a wake up every day, even on weekends.
 Consistency is the key to a great night’s sleep, so make sure you have your schedule sorted and your preparations planned out.
 It will take time to get used to everything but it will help you out in the long-run.